celinazan/Project-Group-27/README.md

 # Project description

-Our project is an application meant to help new students at Hogwarts School for Witchcraft and Wizardry.
+Our project is an application called "Hogwarts Study Tool", an app meant to help new students at Hogwarts School for Witchcraft and Wizardry.
 A new student can use the page to look through what spells they will learn, as well as look up information about other students in their house as well as teachers from the four house at Hogwarts.

 This far into the project we have implemented: